george-mcintyre/aida-pva/docs/1_05_Users_Guide_SLC_Klystron_Channel_Provider.md

 # 1.5 - SLC Klystron Data Users Guide

 This section describes what an AIDA-PVA user should know about accessing the SLC Klystron Data through AIDA-PVA.
-This data provider allows the retrieval of the status code or a status string for a specified klystron on a beam code.
+This data provider allows the retrieval of status code(s) or status string(s) for specified klystron(s) on a beam code.
 It also allows the deactivation or reactivation of a specified klystron on a beam code.
 The `PDES` value for a klystron or subbooster may be set and the phase may be optionally trimmed.
 The `KPHR` value for a klystron or subboster may be set.
 Finally, a configuration value (`PCON` or `ACON`) of a specified klystron or subbooster may be set.
 For general